-Apple iPhone 6s – Viewport, Resolution & Specs
+Apple iPhone 6s Simulator — Viewport, Resolution & CSS Specs

 Viewport Size (CSS Resolution)

-For the Apple iPhone 6s, the CSS viewport measures:
+For Apple iPhone 6s, the CSS viewport measures:

 - Width: 375 px